qusaii21/AI-WhatsApp-CRM/README.md

 ## Repository Notes

 This is a showcase version of the project.
-Production secrets, credentials, and some environment-specific configuration have been intentionally excluded.

 ---